quickintegrate/docs/docs/Core Development/Execute API/Deploy.md

 #### Step 4:

 Click on the **Properties**
-Enter the security key, encrypt the value, and proceed by clicking on **Deploy Application.**
+Enter the security key, Encrypt the value, and proceed by clicking on **Deploy Application.**

 <img src={useBaseUrl('/img/Core Development/Execute API/deploy application button.png')} />;